-2. Governance of Geopolitical Risk - A second key question is where within a firm, and by what means, geopolitical risk should be monitored.
-The first mention of oversight of geopolitical risk in a U.S. proxy statement that I could find appeared in 2010.
-It is still uncommon for U.S. corporations to disclose whether and where within the firm geopolitical risk is assessed.
-A search of all public filings from 2018 to March 2024 revealed that only 110 Russell 3000 companies (3.6%) disclosed that one of its corporate governance organs or officers was responsible for oversight of geopolitical risk (excluding cybersecurity).
-Separately, 24 companies reported that the geopolitical environment is considered in setting executive compensation or in otherwise evaluating senior management.
-Table 1 indicates the corporate governance organ or officer responsible for geopolitical risk oversight among disclosing companies.
+2. Governance of Geopolitical Risk - A second key question is where within a firm, and by what means, is geopolitical risk assessed and managed.
+The first mention of oversight of geopolitical risk in a U.S. proxy statement that I could find appeared in 2010.103 It is still uncommon for U.S. corporations to disclose whether and where within the firm geopolitical risk is assessed.
+A search of all public filings from 2018 through 2024 revealed that only 154 Russell